 Where: Dracula’s, Hooker Blvd, Broadbeach and Australian Outback Spectacular, Pacific Motorway, Oxenford

 The Star Gold Coast

-The Star Gold Coast is an adults playground and the perfect entertainment destination for those bad weather days.
-You can do the obvious and win (or lose) some money, have a feast at one of the award-winning restaurants, watch a show or concert at the theatre or just see and be seen with your friends.
+The Star Gold Coast is an adult’s playground and the perfect entertainment destination for those bad weather days.
+You can have a feast at one of the award-winning restaurants, watch a show or concert at the theatre or just see and be seen with your friends.

 Where: Broadbeach Island, Broadbeach